Between Planets

 Don said goodbye and left.

-Between Planets is the fifth novel of Robert A. Heinlein's "juvenile" science fiction for Scribners.
-I've lost count of how many times I've read the novel since the age of twelve or so; I still enjoy it, and continue to find subtleties in it.
 It's a beautifully written novel, but most importantly it's the story of an interplanetary sort of high-school boy developing into a revolutionary soldier, and learning why.
 In the meantime Donald Harvey has a lot of adventures and meets fascinating human and non-human people, as well as caroming off some of the great incidents of his time.

 Surely Heinlein had fun giving Between Planets a most various Contents page.
-Here are the chapter titles:
+Here are the wonderful chapter titles:

 1. New Mexico